-We are delighted to announce The Fresher Writing Prize 2017 is now open.
+The Fresher Writing Prize 2017 is now closed.

 There are various categories to enter, from the Short Story to Poetry and Creative Non-fiction to the First 500 words of a novel.
 Prizes are all designed to help boost your career as a writer, and so include personal advice and feedback from a literary agent, an editorial director from a major publishing company and an independent publisher.